Official Author's Website

 About the Author

 I grew up in Chelmsford, Massachusetts; Stuttgart, Germany; and Huntingdonshire, England.
-As a kid, I never appreciated the history of these amazing places—I only discovered my deep love for history when I was an undergraduate at the University of Alabama.
-After returning to Massachusetts and entering the 9–5 working world, I hungered for more.
-I enrolled part-time in the history M.A. program at the University of Massachusetts, Boston.
+I discovered my deep love for history when I was an undergraduate at the University of Alabama.
+Hungry for more, I enrolled part-time in the M.A. in history program at the University of Massachusetts, Boston.
 That's where I met Dr. Aidan Breen, a brilliant medieval scholar who led me to Ireland's often overlooked primary sources and humored my interest in faerie folklore.
-He guided me through writing my thesis, a literary history of the Island of Avalon.
-In 2009, I embarked on the toughest and most rewarding challenge of my life, the University of Connecticut's medieval studies Ph.D. program.
-After twelve years of researching, writing, rewriting, editing, and proofreading, Dublin's Four Courts Press (my first choice!) published my transformed dissertation in 2023.
-I am currently a full-time copy editor with Dragonfly Editorial and a part-time independent scholar.
-My current research focuses on social memory and reputation in early modern witchcraft trials.
+He guided me in writing my thesis, a history of the Irish influence on the Island of Avalon in medieval literature.